 \section{Introduction}

-From our tiny blue point of view, we have expanded our understanding of the Universe by collecting vast datasets across the electromagnetic spectrum and cosmic history, and by interpreting them through theoretical models and simulations.
-These efforts have tested and refined our standard cosmological model, the $\Lambda$ cold dark matter model ($\Lambda$CDM), which ---with only six parameters and assuming general relativity and linear perturbations around a homogeneous and isotropic background--- successfully describes most observations in a wide range of scales.
-Yet, its main ingredients, dark matter and dark energy, remain unknown, and as measurements and analysis techniques improve, subtle but persistent tensions have emerged, pointing either to unaccounted systematic effects or to new physics beyond our current understanding \citep{LCDMtensionsreview_2022jun_abdalla,LCDMtensionsreview_2022dec_perivolaropoulos,LCDMtensionsreview_2022dec_peebles,LCDMtensionsreview_2025feb_efstathiou}.
+From our tiny blue point of view, we have expanded our understanding of the Universe by collecting vast datasets across the electromagnetic spectrum and cosmic history.
+Interpreting these data through theoretical models and simulations has allowed us to test and establish the $\Lambda$ cold dark matter model ($\Lambda$CDM) as our standard cosmological model.
+This model only requires six parameters, general relativity and linear perturbations around a homogeneous and isotropic background to successfully describe most observations in a wide range of scales.
+Yet, its main ingredients, dark matter and dark energy, remain unknown, and as measurements and analysis techniques improve, subtle but persistent tensions have emerged.
+This suggests the presence of unaccounted systematic effects or new physics beyond our current understanding. \citep{LCDMtensionsreview_2022jun_abdalla,LCDMtensionsreview_2022dec_perivolaropoulos,LCDMtensionsreview_2022dec_peebles,LCDMtensionsreview_2025feb_efstathiou}.

 Cross-correlating independent cosmological probes has become an essential strategy to address these tensions.
-Joint analyses exploit the complementary sensitivities of different observables, break degeneracies between cosmological and astrophysical parameters, mitigate systematics errors that are unique to each individual dataset, and enhance the overall signal-to-noise of measurements that would otherwise remain undetectable \citep{potentialofCMBxLSS_2008aug_ho,potentialofCMBxLSS_2008aug_hirata,potentialofCMBxLSS_2014feb_pearson,potentialofCMBxLSS_2016oct_nicola,potentialofCMBxLSS_DESjan23_omori,potentialofCMBxLSS_DESjan23_chang,potentialofCMBxLSS_DESjan23_abbot}.
+Joint analyses exploit the complementary sensitivities of different observables, break degeneracies between cosmological parameters, mitigate systematics errors unique to each individual dataset, and enhance the signal-to-noise of measurements that would otherwise remain undetectable \citep{potentialofCMBxLSS_2008aug_ho,potentialofCMBxLSS_2008aug_hirata,potentialofCMBxLSS_2014feb_pearson,potentialofCMBxLSS_2016oct_nicola,potentialofCMBxLSS_DESjan23_omori,potentialofCMBxLSS_DESjan23_chang,potentialofCMBxLSS_DESjan23_abbot}.